 What is your favourite memory of studying at Plymouth?

-One hundred percent!
-The staff at Plymouth University try and accommodate whatever you want to do, and all the lecturers are incredibly passionate about their subjects.
+One hundred percent.
+The staff at the University try and accommodate whatever you want to do, and all the lecturers are incredibly passionate about their subjects.
 This passion is contagious, as it really makes you want to learn more as well.

 Is there anything else which you would like to share with our current students?